Sutomo: Japanese occupation

-During the Japanese occupation period, Sutomo was worked for the Dōmei Tsushin (the official news agency of the Empire of Japan) in Surabaya.
-He became famous by setting up Radio Pemberontakan (Resistance Radio), which promoted unity and fighting spirit among pemuda-pemuda Indonesia (Indonesian youth).
+During the Japanese occupation period, Sutomo worked for the Dōmei Tsushin (the official news agency of the Empire of Japan) in Surabaya.
+He became famous for setting up Radio Pemberontakan (Resistance Radio), which promoted unity and fighting spirit among pemuda-pemuda Indonesia (Indonesian youth).

 In 1944, Sutomo was chosen as a member of the Japanese-sponsored Gerakan Rakyat Baru (New People's Movement) and officer of Pemuda Republik Indonesia (Youth of Indonesian Republic).

 Indonesian National Revolution

 Indonesian People's Revolutionary Front

-In 12 October 1945, Sutomo founded and become a leader of Indonesian People's Revolutionary Front (Barisan Pemberontakan Rakyat Indonesia), abbreviated as BPRI, is an Indonesian militia, with its headquarters in Surabaya.
+On 12 October 1945, Sutomo founded and became a leader of Indonesian People's Revolutionary Front (Barisan Pemberontakan Rakyat Indonesia), abbreviated as BPRI, is an Indonesian militia, with its headquarters in Surabaya.

 BPRI was aimed at realizing and defending the Proclamation of Indonesian Independence, they rallied the people's resistance against the Dutch who wanted to reign Indonesia after the Surrender of Japan in World War II.

 During the Netherlands Indies Civil Administration (NICA) occupation, in the early stages of the Indonesian National Revolution, in the Bersiap period, Sutomo encouraged atrocities against Indonesians of mixed European–Asian ancestry and personally supervised the summary executions of hundreds of civilians.
 These are archived eye witness testimony of the events of 22 October 1945.

 Battle of Surabaya

-He played a central role when the battle broke out in Surabaya between Indonesian nationalists and Anglo-Indian forces.
+When the battle broke out in Surabaya between Indonesian nationalists and British forces, he gave rousing speeches.
 Although the fighting ended in defeat for the Indonesians, the battle served to galvanise Indonesian and international opinion in support of the independence cause.
 Sutomo spurred thousands of Indonesians to action with his distinctive, emotional speaking-style of his radio broadcasts.
 His "clear, burning eyes, that penetrating, slightly nasal voice, or that hair-raising oratorical style that second only to Sukarno's in its emotional power".

-10 November 1945, the peak of the Battle of Surabaya, was later known as Hari Pahlawan (Heroes’ Day), to commemorate and honor the struggles of heroes and fighters in defending Indonesian independence.
+There are conflicting accounts of Sutomo's whereabouts during the battle.
+His son claimed that he participated in the battle, but K'tut Tantri wrote in several books that he moved to Malang so he could continue giving radio speeches.

 The battle for Surabaya was the bloodiest single engagement of the war, and demonstrated the determination of the rag-tag nationalist forces; their sacrificial resistance became a symbol and rallying cry for the revolution.
-Later, in November 1946, the last British troops left Indonesia.
+10 November 1945, the peak of the Battle of Surabaya, was later known as Hari Pahlawan (Heroes’ Day), to commemorate and honor the struggles of heroes and fighters in defending Indonesian independence.